hamzahasbi/web-coding-challenge-back/README.md

 ## About

 This small REST api is a  [symfony](https://symfony.com/4) based application .
-The API main tasks :
+The API's main tasks :
 -   As a User, I can sign up using my email & password
 -   As a User, I can sign in using my email & password
 -   As a User, I can display the list of shops sorted by distance